Jason-Sy/Categorylist/README.md

 ```

 ## Usage
-Just place the widget on the website and see the results.
+Just place the widget in the webshop and see the results.